LiliaFramework/Lilia/documentation/manual/converting-from-clockwork.md

 - `COMMAND.access` for checking whether or not a person is a (super)admin can be replaced with `adminOnly = true` or `superAdminOnly = true` in the command table.

 ## Configurations (`ix.config`)
-In Helix, the method of adding configurations that can be changed by server owners is heavily simplified.
+In Lilia, the method of adding configurations that can be changed by server owners is heavily simplified.
 [See an example here](https://github.com/bleonheart/LiliaTest/blob/master/gamemode/config/sh_config.lua).

 Adding a configuration is as follows: